bighappyface/drupal-cloud-tutorial/README.md

 ## Bonus

-Drupal in the cloud runs great, with a dedicated application server and (hopefully) separate database or DBaaS instance; however, with a single server instance running a single application, come resources must be available to make our application really fly!
+Drupal in the cloud runs great, with a dedicated application server and (hopefully) separate database or DBaaS instance; however, with a single server instance running a single application, some resources must be available to make our application really fly!

 Enter Varnish cache, an HTTP accelerator.
 We can install it on our server using a Drupal-specific configuration and store the raw HTTP output of our application in memory, along with all resources.